Coleslaw3557/vyos-iso-to-azure-vhd/README.md

 **Azure Provisioning:**

 For Azure deployments, **waagent is strongly recommended** as the standalone provisioning agent.
 Azure expects waagent to report provisioning status.
-The default configuration (`provisioning_agent: "waagent"`) installs **WALinux Agent v2.14.0.1** from source and configures it as the primary provisioning agent with `Provisioning.Agent=auto`.
+The default configuration (`provisioning_agent: "waagent"`) installs **WALinux Agent v2.14.0.1** from source and configures it as the primary provisioning agent with `Provisioning.Agent=waagent` (not `auto`).
+This explicit configuration ensures waagent takes full ownership of provisioning tasks including:
+- Reporting provisioning completion to Azure
+- Handling SSH keys
+- Setting hostname
+- Managing user accounts

+**Important**: The image is properly generalized during build using `waagent -deprovision+user -force` to ensure it's ready for Azure provisioning.
 This avoids conflicts that can occur when both cloud-init and waagent are installed.

 ### Disk Size